tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 strings as per Section 3.1.3 of {{!RFC4408}}.
 Servers MAY supply multiple ESNIKeys values, either of the same or of different versions.
 This allows a server to support multiple versions at once.
+If the server does not supply any ESNIKeys values with a version known to the client, then the client SHOULD behave as if no ESNIKeys were found.

 The name of each TXT record MUST match the name composed of \_esni and the query domain name.
 That is, if a client queries